 Section 1.
 Name

-The name of this special district shall be Actors Colony Estates Association Inc., hereinafter referred to as the “Association” Articles of Association filed with the Windham Superior court August 12, 1946.
+The name of this special district shall be Actors Colony Estates Association Inc., hereinafter referred to as the “Association”.
+Articles of Association filed with the Windham Superior court August 12, 1946.
 It was later recognized as a Special District under the Connecticut General Assembly Statue chapter 105 Fire, Sewer and other District section 7-324 through 7-329.

 Section 2.
 Purpose